 Penn National Gaming (PENN) Gains As Market Dips: What You Should Know

 Penn National Gaming will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Penn National Gaming to post earnings of $0.50 per share.
-This would mark year-over-year growth of 614.29%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.49 billion, up 44.91% from the prior-year quarter.
+On that day, Penn National Gaming is projected to report earnings of $0.48 per share, which would represent year-over-year growth of 585.71%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.49 billion, up 44.91% from the year-ago period.

-Any recent changes to analyst estimates for Penn National Gaming should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for Penn National Gaming.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 Penn National Gaming is currently sporting a Zacks Rank of #3 (Hold).

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.